gabrielemariotti/cardslib/doc/BUILD.md

  With this file you can have an error while building the project (compileReleaseAidl FAILED).

-If you would like to build also the **library-extra** module (it is optional,it contains code to use integrations with other libraries, as StaggeredGridView):
+If you would like to build also the **library-extra** module (it is optional,it contains code to use integrations with other libraries, as StaggeredGridView and CardListDragDropView):

 - add the extra-library folder
  ```